sanjibnarzary/sanjibnarzary.github.io/content/blog/example/index.md

 AISumNews is summarized news reading application supporting multiple languages around the world.
 The source code is hosted in the [aisumnews](https://github.com/aisumnews/aisumnews)

 The main purpose of the application is used generative AI based technology to sumarized news content and translate to respective languages.
 Currently only 208 (languages) are supported.
+This system lets you read news in your language.

 ## Architecture
 There are two system